Data Centers in Indianapolis

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market has 0 direct public cloud on-ramps, as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, through dedicated network links to the primary interconnection hub in Chicago.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Indianapolis, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through dedicated network extensions to the primary interconnection hub in Chicago.

-Bare Metal: Bare metal server solutions are readily available from providers in the Indianapolis market.
-Options from providers like ColoCrossing give businesses access to dedicated, high-performance computing without capital investment.
+Bare Metal: Bare metal server capacity is readily available from multiple providers in the Indianapolis market.
+Options from providers like Hivelocity and ColoCrossing allow businesses to deploy dedicated compute without capital expenditure.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in Indianapolis typically range from $0.07 to $0.09/kWh, as of September 2025.
-These competitive power costs translate directly into lower operational expenses for high-density compute and storage environments.
-The state's power mix is heavily weighted towards coal and natural gas, with a smaller but growing renewables portfolio.
+Average Cost Of Power: Industrial electricity rates in the Indianapolis area typically range from $0.07 to $0.09/kWh, as of September 2025.
+These competitive power costs make the market financially attractive for compute-intensive workloads.
+The state's power mix is primarily generated from coal and natural gas.

-Power Grid Reliability: The power grid serving the primary data center zones is reliable and well-maintained.
-Facilities in the region are supported by redundant power feeds from separate substations, ensuring high levels of uptime for mission-critical infrastructure.
+Power Grid Reliability: The power grid serving the primary data center zones in Indianapolis is well-engineered and reliable.
+Facilities are supported by redundant power feeds from separate substations, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate